Melissa Andrzejewski: Career

 Andrzejewski won the Wingsuit B.A.S.E. race to become women's world champion in Voss, Norway at Extreme Sports Week in 2015 and took part in the 164 way vertical world record that same year.
 Melissa has participated in the Wingsuit World League in China several times for the women's race.

 She was inducted into the Embry-Riddle Chancellor's Hall of Fame in 2015.

 In June 2016, Andrzejewski participated in a first-of-its-kind aviation stunt where she flew her stunt airplane underneath a motocross freestyle rider, ‘Fitz’ doing a backflip and a slackline artist, ‘Sketchy’ Andy Lewis, on his slackline at the same time.

-Also in 2016, Andrzejewski was removed from the US Aerobatic Team by the IAC and its removal committee, and disinvited from flying as a featured airshow performer at the EAA AirVenture Fly-In and airshow by the Oshkosh Advisory Team.
-There was controversy surrounding these actions, which Andrzejewski attributed to corruption, sexism, and sexual harassment in a field dominated by men.
+Also in 2016, Andrzejewski was removed from the US Aerobatic Team by the IAC after accusing a competitor of sexually harassing her while competing at the World Aerobatic Championships.
+There was controversy surrounding these actions, which Andrzejewski attributed to sexism and corruption in a field dominated by men.
+Melissa is the only US Team Member from that team to hold an individual overall world medal.